weli01/BScProjectPythonScript/stage2/README.md

 ### Data analysis

-For analysing the MCP and MTS data from the reader to produce the readout heating rate results.
+For analysing the MCP and MTS data from the reader to study the effect of readout heating rate on TL response.

 ### Glow curves